 It’s hard to find traditional French food in Austin, but Justine’s hits the mark.
 The menu is short, and the food is very good - you can tell they’re trying hard to stick to the conventions of one of the most revered cuisines in the world.
-But the defining aspect of Justine’s is its outdoor patio, which is without question one of the best in town.
-Austinites love this patio - specifically, to get wasted on it - and the scene can distract from the fact that Justine’s is actually one of the city’s better French spots.
+But the defining aspect of Justine’s is its outdoor patio, which is without question one of the best in town, especially ever since they launched the semi-private tented cabanas with chandeliers.

-As a result, Justine’s is less of a restaurant and more of a hip bar scene.
-The old house it’s in is truly charming, complete with a Stevie Nicks-ish meets New Orleans atmosphere and an awesome beer garden.
-But cramming lots of drunk people into an old home creates tons of noise that makes it hard to hear a conversation.
-If you want a fun bar with hot people and really tasty French snacks, this is the place.
-If you want proper French food in a more refined environment, visit their sister restaurant Chez Nous.
+The old house it’s in is truly charming—complete with a Stevie Nicks-ish meets New Orleans atmosphere.
+The bar is one of the most delightful places to sit, and you can talk with the bartenders about what vinyl record they're gonna play next.
+Be warned though, that cramming lots of people in that space creates tons of noise that makes it hard to hear a conversation.
+If you want a fun bar with hot people and really tasty French food, this is the place.

 Despite the very high potential of seared scallops and spicy chorizo, this dish is just ok.
 Feel free to skip.

-Mussels and duck fat fries are always a good option, and Justine’s has a strong showing of them.
+Mussels and fries are always a good option, and Justine’s has a strong showing of them.

-Ripped from John Travolta’s famous line in Pulp Fiction, this decadent burger is topped with gruyere on a brioche bun.
+Ripped from John Travolta’s famous line in Pulp Fiction, this decadent burger is topped with gruyere on a ciabatta bun.
 Despite not being totally French, it’s fantastic.
-If you’re paying sixteen dollars for a burger it better be good.
+If you’re paying north of $20 for a burger, it better be good.